-The District argues that the problem of establishing a performance standard can be solved by using a 30-day rolling average of emissions.
-The District also implies, as discussed below, that the performance standard can be revised as necessary during operations under the permit.
-But the District's proffered solution is simply an acknowledgement that the actual control efficiency of the ECS is unknown, and that the equipment has never before been used in the manner that the District proposes to require it to be used at CCWS.
+When it first issued the ATC, the District argued that the problem of establishing a 16 performance standard could be solved by using a 30-day rolling average of emissions.
+After first 17 issuing the ATC in August 2017, the District recognized in September 2017 that the EcoPAS 18 ECS is not guaranteed to function at all during the first quarter of the fermentation cycle, and 19 expanded the compliance period to the entire fermentation cycle.
+The District also implies, as 20 discussed below, that the performance standard can be revised as necessary during operations 21 under the permit.
+But the District's proffered solution is simply an acknowledgement that the 22 actual control efficiency of the ECS is unknown, and that the equipment has never before been 23 used in the manner that the District proposes to require it to be used at CCWS.
+24 b.

-b.
 The Purported "Proven Track Record of Reliability" Relies on Estimates and Averages, Not Real World Data from Actual Operations

 The absence of actual performance information is especially significant for a facility such 3 as CCWS, which provides winemaking services to multiple different vineyards and winemakers, 4 producing wine from different varieties of grapes and in different styles.
 The emissions from 5 these multiple types of wine have been shown to vary significantly.
-The District admits this 6 variation, but contends that it is accounted for by "utilizing an averaging basis for the emission 7 standard."11 But the District has no data on which to base even an average performance standard 8 for the ECS, which the District aptly describes as "first generation control system[s]."
+The District admits this 6 variation, but contends that it is accounted for by "utilizing an averaging basis for the emission 7 standard."
+But the District has no data on which to base even an average performance standard 8 for the ECS, which the District aptly describes as "first generation control system[s]."
 The 9 systems have never been applied to an entire fermentation cycle, and have never been applied to 10 red wine fermentation in the 400 series tanks at the CCWS facility.
 11